 13 | WATER AND POM POMS

 Like I mentioned with the fruit in water activity above, I like to add a little something extra to our water play to mix it up!
-In this case I added pom poms and threw in our Learning Resources Fine Motor Tools + some bowls.
+Another super easy water play activity is to just add pom poms!
+I just threw in our Learning Resources Fine Motor Tools + some bowls to add to the fun.
 A super easy activity but lots of fun!

 14 | SHAVING CREAM & WATER

 My toddler LOVES playing with shaving cream.
-It has become a go to sensory base for us.
-In this specific activity we did an Ocean Theme.
-I added a small amount of food coloring to the shaving cream and the water to fit with the theme.
+It has become a go-to sensory base for us.
+In this specific activity, we did an Ocean Theme.
+I added a small amount of food colouring to the shaving cream and the water to fit with the theme.
 When playing with shaving cream we always pair it with water so that my toddler has somewhere to rinse her hands off.

 15 | FROG POND